0xSR42/notes/notes-on-economics.md

 [Socialist market economy](https://en.wikipedia.org/wiki/Socialist_market_economy))

-Public companies can be seen as governance models as they share many problems with a government, such as those of economics and culture.
+Public companies can be seen as governance models as they share many problems with a government, such as those of governance, diversity, economics and culture.

 Startups can be seen as instruments of change in real world, by solving real world problems.